AI Procurement Advisory

 Evaluating AI cost on the headline API or seat price alone

 The headline AI service price typically represents 40 to 60 percent of total cost of ownership for a mature enterprise AI deployment.
 Enterprise support tiers, compliance features, data residency premiums, fine-tuning and model development costs, integration professional services, and change management investment are systematically underestimated at procurement.
-Enterprises that budget the API rate and discover the true total cost at invoice time have lost the opportunity to negotiate on all these dimensions at the point of maximum leverage.
+Enterprises that budget the API rate and discover the true total cost at invoice time have lost the opportunity to negotiate on all these dimensions at the point of maximum bargaining power.

 FIX: Build a comprehensive TCO model before signing that includes six cost categories: base AI service costs, support tier fees, compliance and security add-ons, fine-tuning and customisation, integration services, and adoption and change management.
 Negotiate on total contract value, not on individual line items.